cbanicki/dselivanov.github.io/_posts/2016-01-09-fast-parallel-async-adagrad.md

 It takes

 1. *tcm* in sparse triplet form `<x_irow, x_icol, x_val>`
-1. `begin` and `end` pointers for a range on which we want to perform our SDG.
+1. `begin` and `end` pointers for a range on which we want to perform our SGD.

-And performs SGD steps over this range - [updates word vectors, gradients, etc](#single-iteration).
-At the end it retruns value of accumulated cost function.
-Note, that internally this method modifies values members of the class.
+Then it performs SGD steps over this range - [updates word vectors, gradients, etc](#single-iteration).
+As a result it returns value of accumulated cost function.
+Note that internally this method modifies input object.

-Also note, that signature of `partial_fit` is very similar to what we have to implement in our TBB functor.
+Also note that signature of `partial_fit` is very similar to what we have to implement in our TBB functor.
 Now we are ready to write it:

 {% highlight cpp %}
 struct AdaGradIter : public Worker {